Dancer Basic Guide

 The noteworthy abilities are as follows:

-- Curing Waltz.
-This 60 second cooldown heals party members in a three yalm range around you and your dancer partner for a small amount.
+2. Curing Waltz - This 60 second cooldown heals party members in a five yalm range around you and your dancer partner for a small amount.
 That said, if you and your dance partner are stacked up the heal becomes notably more potent.
-Having your party stack up within this three yalm circle can heal a good chunk of damage on a fairly short cooldown.
+Having your party stack up within this five yalm circle can heal a good chunk of damage on a fairly short cooldown.
 While it is worth coordinating the usage of this ability in a static, I do not recommend getting Party Finder groups to play around this ability.
 In Party Finder, simply use it on cooldown when the party is stacked up and is not at full health.

-- Improvisation.
-This ability, when used, provides a regen on all party members within an eight yalm range.
+3. Improvisation - This ability, when used, provides a regen on all party members within an eight yalm range.
 It also grants a stack of the Rising Rhythm buff every three seconds up to a maximum of four stacks.
-When the ability is used a second time, the button changes to Improvised Finish, which applies a barrier equal to a percentage of the player’s max HP.
-The barrier strength scales with the duration that it was channeled.
-Using this ability makes it so you are unable to deal damage, and thus it is recommended to only fully channel the ability if there is downtime with no boss or adds targetable and you cannot prepare either Standard Step or Technical Step during the downtime instead.
+When used Improvisation turns into Improvised Finish which grants a barrier based on maximum HP.
+The barrier strength scales with the duration that it was channeled 5-10% depending on how many stacks of Rising Rhythm (0-4) you have when you use Improvised Finish.
+Using this ability makes it so you are unable to deal damage and will not auto attack.
+It is recommended to only fully channel the ability if there is downtime with no boss or adds targetable and you cannot prepare either Standard Step or Technical Step during the downtime instead.
+The best use during full uptime is flashing the skill and finish to provide the regen and a small shield to your party.

-- En Avant.
-This oGCD has up to three charges and allows you to quickly dash for ten yalms in a straight line.
+4. En Avant - This oGCD has up to three charges and allows you to quickly dash for ten yalms in a straight line.
 Using this ability at key moments makes you very mobile.

 Final Notes